willbowden/iUROP-live-speedband-tool/README.md

 11. Click "Save changes"
 12. Repeat steps 3 to 11, creating a second table named `lambda-rt-to-igw`,  assigning the new route's target to "Internet Gateway", and selecting the only available (default) option (`igw-xxxxxxx`)

+## Assigning Subnets to Route Tables

+1. On the AWS dashboard, navigate to VPC
+2. Navigate to "Subnets"
+3. Select `lambda-subnet-point-to-nat-1`
+4. Click "Actions"
+5. Click "Edit route table association"
+6. Under "Route Table ID", select "lambda-rt-to-nat"
+7. Click "Save"
+8. Repeat steps 3 to 7 for `lambda-subnet-point-to-nat-` 2 and 3.

 # 3. Setting up AWS Amplify

 AWS Amplify is used to provide user authentication for the frontend.
 Below are the instructions to configure it.